Marian University College of Osteopathic Medicine

 - Rational treatment is based upon an understanding of the basic principles of body unity, self-regulation, and the interrelationship of structure and function.

 Located on 114 wooded acres six miles from downtown Indianapolis, Marian University is a Catholic University dedicated to excellent teaching and learning in the Franciscan and liberal arts traditions, with degree programs in the arts, sciences, business, education, osteopathic medicine and nursing.
-Marian University has achieved remarkable success in advancing the university in the areas of academic quality, vibrancy of campus life, enhancing the Catholic and Franciscan dimension of the university community, and growth in enrollment and fundraising.

 The Sisters of St. Francis of Oldenburg, Indiana, continue to be Marian University’s sponsor.
 Our four core Franciscan values, illuminated by prayer, are: